Gabbers18/Applied_Project/README.md

 - Reduces the risk of memory exhaustion errors.
 - Enhances computational efficiency.
-- Maintains the integrity of the analysis by focusing on the most stable segment of the data.
+- Maintains the integrity of the analysis by focusing on the most stable segment of the data; therefore, reducing edge effects

-#### d. **Determine Delay Using Average Mutual Information (AMI)**
+### Fifth: Determine Delay Using Average Mutual Information (AMI)

-Compute the AMI for each participant's time series to identify the optimal delay.
+Compute the AMI for each participant's time series to identify the optimal delay using the functions we created in **Step 3.**

 ```r
 cross_ami_p1 <- mutual(ts_participant1s, lag.max = 800)